 "House of the Seven Gargoyles".
 Dietrich (the dwarf masquerading as a gargoyle) is murdered by his boss Ivar.

-Played straight in the unedited version of Batman Beyond Return Of The Joker, in which the Joker is fatally shot by a young Tim Drake, temporarily unhinged by the Joker's mental and physical tortures.
+Played straight in the unedited version, in which the Joker is fatally shot by a young Tim Drake, temporarily unhinged by the Joker's mental and physical tortures.
 Largely averted in the edited-for-kiddies version, where his death is a not-very-ironic accident.
 In any case, the Joker himself denies it:

 Joker ends up suffering this twice, after using a small device on Tim's neck to inject his own DNA and turn Tim into the new Joker.
 The new Batman puts a permanent stop to him by destroying the device with one of the Joker's own electrocuting buzzers.